Fire Burns In Our Hearts is the first full-length album from Finland's

 mind, it becomes all the more depressing.

-Metal sound.
-This one has more of the old Celtic Frost feeling, though filtered through Darkthrone as opposed to coming straight
+black metal sound.
+This one has more of the old Celtic Frost feeling, though filtered through Darkthrone as opposed to coming

-from Morbid Tales.
-By that, I mean that it really sounds like something taken from Darkthrone's interpretation of
+straight from Morbid Tales.
+By that, I mean that it really sounds like something taken from Darkthrone's interpretation

-Hellhammer / Celtic Frost.
-It's a fairly decent track that never really builds up much speed, but there's the sense that it
+of Hellhammer / Celtic Frost.
+It's a fairly decent track that never really builds up much speed, but there's the sense that

 The final track is "Unforgiven Acts", which takes the listener back to the Darkthrone-inspired